snipekill/distributed-grep/README.md

 - Each machine first pings `Introducer` (which is also part of the ring), which then acks back with the latest membership list to the sender.
 - Introducer must be live for any new members to join.
 Failure of Introducer does not affect the current members.
-- Each machine monitors its 3 successive neighbors and periodically send pings to ensure the machines are alive.
+- Each machine monitors its 3 successive neighbors and periodically sends pings to ensure the machines are alive.
-- Once threshold pings have been dropped by a machine, the monitor declare the machine as dead and sends the updates to its successors, which dessiminate them further to their successors in the ring.
+- Once threshold pings have been dropped by a machine, the monitor declares the machine as dead and sends the update to its successors, which disseminates this info further to its successors in the ring.
 - Once a machine receives the `LEAVE` message for its machine, it voluntarily leaves the ring and must join the ring again.
 - It uses UDP instead of TCP as transport layer, as it is faster than TCP, though unreliable, which is taken into account.